plzandtanku/text-stats/README.md

 # text-stats
 Get some information about a text.
-Can read from a text file or read from wiki article.
+Can read from a text file or read from wiki article (on en.wikipedia.org).
 Currently will do word count and also find the longest word.

 ```
 text_stats.js